-- GMAT Genius and Manhattan GMAT are the only companies that offer hourly tutoring (only GMAT Genius has no minimum).
-The other companies require a package purchase with a minimum of as much as 15 hours.
+- GMAT Genius and Manhattan Prep are the only companies that offer hourly tutoring (only GMAT Genius has no minimum).
+The other companies require a package purchase with a minimum of as many as 10 hours.

-- Only GMAT Genius allows you to purchase a package and get a refund of unused tutoring hours.
+- Only GMAT Genius allows you to purchase a package and get a full refund for unused tutoring hours.
 With GMAT Genius, you don’t have to worry about getting stuck with hours that you ultimately don’t need.

 score at 99%

 |$70 to $90

 |10 hours||10 hours @ $199 = $1990||10 hours @ $250 = $2499||10 hours @ $245 = $2450||10 hours @ $180 = $1800||10 hours @ $265 = $2650|

 |18 – 20 hours||20 hours @ $189 = $3780||20 hours @ $170 = $3399||20 hours @ $230 = $4600||18 hours @ $167 = $3000||20 hours @ $238 = $4750|

 |30 hours||30 hours @ $179 = $5370||30 hours @ $140 = $4199||30 hours @ $225 = $6750||--||30 hours @ $215 = $6450|